Hu4k3n/face_recognition/README.md

 -dlib
 -face_recognition
 -cv2
-Copy known photos in the 'known folder' and run the check_face.py
+Copy known photos in the 'known folder'(u create) and run the check_face.py Create an 'unknown' folder too